Master of Business Administration in Business Administration

 Mays Business School offers a graduate program leading to the Master of Business Administration (MBA) degree.

 Enrollment in the Mays MBA Program and related courses is restricted to students in the G7 BUAD classification.
-G6 students are not eligible to enroll in Mays MBA Program courses.
+G6 (non-degree seeking) students are not eligible to enroll in Mays MBA Program courses.

 GMAT/GRE and English Language Proficiency Requirements

-The Mays MBA Program also requires a minimum TOEFL score of 250 (computer-based), 600 (paper-based), or 100 (TOEFL-iBT) for admission.
 Alternatively, an IELTS minimum score of 7.0 may be considered for admission.
-An applicant can also satisfy the English Language Proficiency Requirement with a minimum GRE Verbal Reasoning score of 150 or a minimum GMAT verbal score of 28 (old version) or 77 (new version).
+Applicants may also satisfy the English Language Proficiency Requirement with a minimum verbal GRE Verbal Reasoning score of 150 or a minimum GMAT verbal score of 28 (old version) or 77 (new version).

-For additional information for international applicants, please review https://mays.tamu.edu/graduate/mba/full-time-mba/international-student-information/.
+For additional information for international applicants, please review the International Student Information website.

 Program Requirements